What do you love about marketing and communications? What is challenging about what you do?

 Bottom line?
 It’s about brand awareness, elevation and driving sales – targeted sales.

 Actions ― verbal, written, digital and traditional ― speak loudly.

 Business and marketing strategies are critical in today’s competitive global environment.
-Powerful, integrated communications and PR programs in support of business objectives, market and competitive dynamics, together with authentic user success stories, drive sales and brand recognition.
+Powerful, integrated marketing, communications and PR programs in support of business objectives, market and competitive dynamics, together with authentic user success stories, drive sales and brand recognition.

 My career has spanned working in-house, agency and as a contractor/consultant.
 In all of these roles I have been fortunate to work closely with cross-functional teams and the C-Suite to develop and execute marketing and communications programs in global, domestic and regional marketplaces and keep pace with this ever-changing commercial and cultural environment.

 What is your philosophy on brands and communications?
-What values are key to successful communications and PR?

 I firmly believe that brands that successfully deliver on this deep connection do so through well-defined business, marketing and communication strategies.
 They have a thorough understanding of their markets and sales channels.
 They are fearlessly committed to the thoughtful and thought provoking communications and messaging that are essential to a customer-driven approach – an approach that is essential to building both a results-focused company and a successful brand.

 “The most important thing we ever give each other is our attention.”